rjorel/personal-website/README.md

 sharing little projects.

-After making a _from scratch_ version and Laravel-based one, I decided to develop again it by using famous PHP and JS packages (Symfony requests, Twig, Laravel mix and so on).
+After making a _from scratch_ version and Laravel-based one, I decided to develop again it by using famous PHP and JS packages (Symfony requests, Twig, Vite and so on).
 Nothing new, just a gathering of existing components.

 Even if it's not a piece of art, I think it can be an example of how to build simple websites..